Myths about nuclear power

 “Nuclear power can make a significant contribution to solving the climate crisis - at least as a temporary solution.”

-The opposite is the case: worldwide, coal-fired power plants generate 2200 gigawatts of electricity.
-To replace them with nuclear power plants, around 1500 new nuclear reactors would have to be built.
-This is completely unrealistic: the new reactors in Finland, France and England were and are far behind schedule and cost well over 10 billion euros per reactor.
+The opposite is the case: At the end of 2024, coal-fired power plants worldwide generated 2,175 gigawatts of electricity.
+To replace them with nuclear power plants, around 1,500 new nuclear reactors would have to be built.
+This is completely unrealistic: the new reactors in Finland, France, and England were and are far behind schedule and cost well over 10 billion euros per reactor.
+France now has €3 trillion in public debt, partly due to the high cost of nuclear power.
 Instead, the money should be used to develop renewable energies (solar, wind, geothermal, etc.).
-Germany could cover its entire energy requirements for electricity, heat and transport on the basis of regenerative technologies.
-Nuclear power therefore prevents the solution to the climate crisis!

 Based on renewable technologies, Germany could cover the entire energy demand for electricity, heating, and transport.
 Therefore, nuclear power hinders the solution to the climate crisis!